openhab/openhab-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 For interactive use through a UI, you may opt to switch the `browsedown` configuration parameter to `false` to see all levels in the browsing hierarchy.

 The `searchfromroot` configuration parameter always forces searching to start from the directory root.
-This will also always reset the `currentid` channel to the root.
+This will also always reset the `browse` channel to the root.
-This option is helpfull if you do not want to limit search to a selected container in the directory.
+This option is helpful if you do not want to limit search to a selected container in the directory.

 ## Limitations

+BasicUI has a number of limitations that impact the way some of the channels can be used from it:

-BasicUI does not support dynamic refreshing of the selection list in the `upnpserver` channels `renderer`, `browse`, `playlistselect` and in the `upnprenderer` channel `favoriteselect`.
+* BasicUI does not support dynamic refreshing of the selection list in the `upnpserver` channels `renderer`, `browse`, `playlistselect` and in the `upnprenderer` channel `favoriteselect`.
   A refresh of the browser will be required to show the adjusted selection list.

-The `upnpserver search` channel requires input of a string to trigger a search.
+* The `upnpserver search` channel requires input of a string to trigger a search.
   The `upnpserver playlist` channel and `upnprenderer favorite` channel require input of a string to set a playlist or favorite.
   This cannot be done with BasicUI, but can be achieved with rules.

-The player control in BasicUI does not support fast forward or rewind.
+* The player control in BasicUI does not support fast forward or rewind.
   This can be done through rules.

+None of these are limitations when using the main UI.

 ## Full Example